 - behaviour reflecting badly on the Victorian public service

 Submit a complaint

-All AO complaints must be submitted using the online Authorised Officers Conduct Complaint form or you can contact our customer service centre on 136 186.
+All AO complaints must be submitted using the online Authorised Officers Complaint form or you can contact our customer service centre on 136 186.
 They can provide a hard copy of the complaint and feedback form.

 For Fisheries Officer complaints please use the form on the Fisheries website.